ietf-wg-asdf/SDF/sdf.md

 | defaultNamespace | string | no       | Identifies one of the prefixes in the namespace map to be used as a default in resolving identifiers |
 {: #nssec title="Namespaces Section"}

 The following example declares a set of namespaces and defines `cap` as the default namespace.
+By convention, the values in the namespace map contain full URIs without a fragment identifier, and the fragment identifier is then added, if needed, where the namespace entry is used.

 ~~~ json
 "namespace": {